 Brass forms an inherent part of our musical landscape, and it is difficult to imagine a symphony orchestra, brass band, or wind orchestra without a good brass section.
 Brass players are well-represented elsewhere, too, in a legion of other professional contexts: in brass ensembles, chamber music, musical theatre, and in the teaching of professionals and amateurs.
-The brass department of the Royal Conservatoire, Antwerp is therefore focused on providing the student with broad skills, so that he or she can enter the professional world at a later stage in an independent and flexible manner, whether or not within the traditional orchestral framework.
+The Bass trajectory of the Royal Conservatoire Antwerp (a trajectory of the specialization Instrument / vocal studies) is therefore focused on providing the student with broad skills, so that he or she can enter the professional world at a later stage in an independent and flexible manner, whether or not within the traditional orchestral framework.

 You will be trained in traditional orchestral and ensemble playing, with an emphasis on orchestral solos, repertoire and audition training.
 The teachers will take account of your current technical playing level and your stylistic knowledge and introduce essential skills such as transposition, sight-reading, intonation, and literature study.
 During your bachelor’s study, you will concentrate on mastering the essential basic technique of your instrument, and on developing a healthy and ambitious study attitude.
 You will apply these skills to solo and orchestral repertoire from the Classical, Romantic, and Modernist periods.
 In the master’s course, this repertoire is expanded to include contemporary and baroque music, always leaving room for you to develop your own profile.
 Performance occasions, concerts, and recitals provide you with the requisite practical and stage experience, and teach you how to enter into an artistic dialogue with the audience.